 I-9 files should be organized as follows: (a) Current Employees who do NOT require reverification; (b) Current Employees who do require reverification; and (c) Termed Employees (whose I-9s cannot yet be purged).
 Organizing your I-9 files into separate binders or files will provide efficiency as you move through the process of reverifying and expunging I-9 records.
 In the event you are audited, you can be fined for any error on any record on file.
 Expunging records in a timely way can save you thousands of dollars if you are audited.
 You can destroy a former employee’s I-9 records one year from the date of termination or three years from the date of hire, whichever is later.

-When is the last time you have reviewed your I-9s for accuracy and correctness?
+When is the last time you have reviewed your I-9 policies and I-9 paperwork for accuracy and correctness?
 If your answer is longer than 6-12 months, jump to number 5 and do it today!

 Don’t know where to start with your self-audit?
 These are the five most common errors we see when we conduct I-9 Audits, and the easiest to spot.

 - Does EVERY employee hired after November 6, 1989 have an I-9?